impactorbitco/handbook-main/content/ims/policies/information-security/IT Access Controls.md

 Access rights must be revoked promptly in the following scenarios:

-Termination of Employment: When an employee leaves Green Orbit Digital, all access to company systems must be terminated immediately.
+Termination of Employment: When an employee leaves Impact Orbit Creative Group, all access to company systems must be terminated immediately.
 The user’s access credentials will be disabled or deleted.

 Change in Role or Responsibilities: If a user’s role changes and their new role does not require the same level of access, their access rights should be adjusted accordingly.